 8.3.4 Changing DSR Components

-(b) A Capacity Provider may notify the Delivery Body and the CM Settlement Body that it wishes to remove one or more DSR CMU Component from a DSR CMU that is a Capacity Committed CMU (except if the CMU has been awarded a Capacity Agreement of a duration exceeding one Delivery Year and has not yet met the requirements of Rule 8.3.2 (DSR Test) and Rule 8.3.6 (Evidence of Total Project Spend)).
+(b) A Capacity Provider may notify the CM Settlement Body that it wishes to remove one or more DSR CMU Component from a DSR CMU that is a Capacity Committed CMU (except if the CMU has been awarded a Capacity Agreement of a duration exceeding one Delivery Year and has not yet met the requirements of Rule 8.3.2 (DSR Test) and Rule 8.3.6 (Evidence of Total Project Spend)).

-(e) A Capacity Provider may notify the Delivery Body and the CM Settlement Body, during the relevant Delivery Year and no later than two months prior to the subsequent Delivery Year, that it wishes to add one or more DSR CMU Component to a DSR CMU that is a Capacity Committed CMU (except if the CMU has been awarded a Capacity Agreement of a duration exceeding one Delivery Year and has not yet met the requirements of Rule 8.3.2 (DSR Test) and Rule 8.3.6 (Evidence of Total Project Spend)).
+(e) A Capacity Provider may notify the CM Settlement Body, during the relevant Delivery Year and no later than two months prior to the subsequent Delivery Year, that it wishes to add one or more DSR CMU Component to a DSR CMU that is a Capacity Committed CMU (except if the CMU has been awarded a Capacity Agreement of a duration exceeding one Delivery Year and has not yet met the requirements of Rule 8.3.2 (DSR Test) and Rule 8.3.6 (Evidence of Total Project Spend)).

-(f) When the Capacity Provider has notified Delivery Body and the CM Settlement Body in accordance with Rule 8.3.4(e), the Capacity Provider must provide the Delivery Body with the information for the new component(s), in accordance with Rules 8.3.3A(a)(i) and 8.3.3A(a)(ii).
+(f) When the Capacity Provider has notified the CM Settlement Body in accordance with Rule 8.3.4(e), the Capacity Provider must provide the CM Settlement Body with the information for the new component(s), in accordance with Rules 8.3.3A(a)(i) and 8.3.3A(a)(ii).

-(h) Where Rule 8.3.4(e) applies, within five Working Days of notification to the Delivery Body and the CM Settlement Body:
+(h) Where Rule 8.3.4(e) applies, within five Working Days of notification to the CM Settlement Body:

-(i) A Capacity Provider may make notifications pursuant to Rules 8.3.4(b) and 8.3.4(e) jointly or separately for more than one component, and where applicable one or more CMUs, as part of one notification to the Delivery Body and CM Settlement Body.
+(i) A Capacity Provider may make notifications pursuant to Rules 8.3.4(b) and 8.3.4(e) jointly or separately for more than one component, and where applicable one or more CMUs, as part of one notification to the CM Settlement Body.

-(k) Following receipt of a notification pursuant to Rule 8.3.4(b) or Rule 8.3.4(e), the Delivery Body must update the Capacity Market Register within two Working Days to reflect the status of the relevant DSR CMU Components, as appropriate, as either:
+(k) Following receipt of a notification pursuant to Rule 8.3.4(b) or Rule 8.3.4(e), the CM Settlement Body must update the Capacity Market Metering Register within two Working Days to reflect the status of the relevant DSR CMU Components, as appropriate, as either:

-(l) If a component is rejected during the process, the Delivery Body must update the Capacity Market Register within two Working Days to reflect the status of the relevant DSR CMU as:
+(l) If a component is rejected during the process, the CM Settlement Body must update the Capacity Market Metering Register within two Working Days to reflect the status of the relevant DSR CMU as:

-(m) Where the requirements of Rule 8.3.4(c) and Rule 8.3.4(g) have been met, the Delivery Body must update the Capacity Market Register within two Working Days to reflect the status of the relevant DSR CMU Components, as appropriate, as:
+(m) Where the requirements of Rule 8.3.4(c) and Rule 8.3.4(g) have been met, the CM Settlement Body must:

+(i) update the Capacity Market Metering Register within two Working Days to reflect the status of the relevant DSR CMU Components, as appropriate, as:

-(i) “Added - Live”; or
+(aa) “Added - Live”; or

-(ii) “Removed”; or
+(bb) “Removed”; or

-(ii) “Original/Default – Live”.
+(cc) “Original/Default – Live”.

+(ii) Update the Delivery Body as soon as reasonably practicable on the updated completion details and status for all Added or Removed DSR CMU Components.

 8.3.7 Notifying change of address

-A New Build CMU or DSR CMU notifying the Delivery Body pursuant to Rule 7.5.1(r) that the location of a Generating Unit(s) and/or DSR CMU Component(s) is or will be different from the location described in the Application must provide the Delivery Body with the following as applicable:
+(a) A New Build CMU or DSR CMU notifying the Delivery Body pursuant to Rule 7.5.1(r) that the location of a Generating Unit(s) and/or DSR CMU Component(s) is or will be different from the location described in the Application must provide the Delivery Body with the following as applicable:

-(a) Relevant Planning Consents as required by Rule 3.7.1;
+(i) Relevant Planning Consents as required by Rule 3.7.1;

-(b) Connection Arrangements as required by Rule 3.7.3;
+(ii) Connection Arrangements as required by Rule 3.7.3;

-(c) A report confirming they have met the Financial Commitment Milestone;
+(iii) A report confirming they have met the Financial Commitment Milestone;

-(d) An updated Metering Assessment, details of the Metering Configuration Solution and/or new Metering Test Certificate and any Detailed Line Diagrams;

-(e) Confirmation from the CM Settlement Body confirming the change to the Metering Configuration, as set out in Rule 8.3.3;
+(iv) Not used;

+(v) Not used;

-(f) Confirmation of the new location and new Ordnance Survey grid reference;
+(vi) Confirmation of the new location and new Ordnance Survey grid reference;

-(g) Omitted
+(vii) Omitted

-(h) Low Carbon Exclusion and Low Carbon Grant status as set out in Rule 3.4.7;
+(viii) Low Carbon Exclusion and Low Carbon Grant status as set out in Rule 3.4.7;